Posted on Friday, 25ᵗʰ September, 2020

 Kylie also recommends taking simple steps to help prepare people for a meal and stimulate appetite, which will help to enhance the overall dining experience.

-For example, when escorting a resident from their room to the dining room, discuss the meal; talk about what the Chef has prepared, what other foods the person likes - even what memories are associated with certain foods.
+For example, when escorting a resident from their room to the dining room, discuss the meal; talk about what the chef has prepared, what other foods the person likes - even what memories are associated with certain foods.

 Offering a glass of water or juice prior to serving a meal can also help by moistening the mouth and preparing the digestive system.